nirzaf/OpenIdConnect/README.md

 - then run `dotnet ef migrations add InitialIdsMigration -c ConfigurationDbContext` to add Initial Migration
 - now run `dotnet ef database update -c ConfigurationDbContext` to create the DB file
 - open the sqlite DB (you can install the sqlite VSCode Extension to view the data), you should see all the tables it created
+- now run `dotnet run` again and open https://localhost:5001/.well-known/openid-configuration again
+- you should see it is empty again (no scopes, no clients)